Apartment People - Or People 'Meant to Be Apart."

 'Clogs' are the name I give to any kind of shoe or slipper when worn on a floating timber floor, suspended over my (particularly waking) head.

 The communal door situation is worse.
 Is the entire building industry afflicted by hearing loss?

 My facebook friends insisted I do something about it.
 Post-it-notes on communal doors might be my friend, but will probably not help me make any: 'Please turn handle and close door quietly.'
 After I place the signs, I'm mentally trapped in my apartment in social anxiety, until I sneak out and remove them.
 I imagine my neighbours might call me 'door bitch.'
 I turn up the ‘doof doof,' turn on the exhaust fans, buy a set of industrial ear-muffs and lots of ear plugs.

 I have questioned builders on why apartments aren’t better soundproofed.
 The answer, of course, is cost.
 I wonder if we can afford the extra tensions created by noise pollution.
 In an overstimulating world, many of us desperately need a place of peace and tranquility to calm down each day.

 The extra noise does not take away all of the advantages of living simply.
 Here, I am a recovering Tree Changer.
-I know that everyone here, is still more quiet, than the pack of white country cockatoos I left breakfasting on a fruit tree, next to my old bedroom window.
+I need to remember that everyone here is still more quiet than the pack of white country cockatoos I left breakfasting on a fruit tree, next to my old bedroom window.

 In a noisy world, a quiet place to be is golden.